abond936/My-Journal/docs/Project.md

   - Rest of content held in HTML
   - Captions default to media object with override stored in card `figure`
 - Tags
-  - `MacroTagSelector`(Tag Component) Modal Selector:
+  - `MacroTagSelector`- Modal Selector
-  - Tag Selection - `Card.tags` - Stores the tags directly assigned by the user.
+  - Tag Selection - `Card.tags` - Stores the tags directly assigned by the user
   - Denormalization - On card save, `cardService` uses `tagService.ts` to calculate and save derived tag data onto the `Card` document.
-    - Tag Inheritance - `Card.inheritedTags` - Flattened array of direct and ancestor tags (e.g., "Paris" -> "France" -> "Europe").
+    - Tag Inheritance - `Card.filterTags` - Map of all inherited tags for efficient querying (e.g., "Paris" -> "France" -> "Europe").
     - Tag Filter - `Card.filterTags`: Stores a map object (`{ "tagId": true, ... }`) of all inherited tags, optimized for fast Firestore `where` queries.
 - Gallery
     - Uses `GalleryManager` and `PhotoPicker` for multi-image selection.